social-science-data-editors/guidance/FAQ.md

 > Agency 1.
 2007. *Name of DataSet*.
 Boston: Commonwealth of Massachusetts.
 Multiple electronic files.

 For more information, see the [AEA Data Editor's guidance on Data Citations](https://aeadataeditor.github.io/aea-de-guidance/addtl-data-citation-guidance.html).

+### Data Citation with only a top-level Online Link

+Many databases with an online interface make it hard to find an easy-to-cite URL.
+Nevertheless, a few clicks can often show a referenceable URL.
+A few examples follow.

+#### OECD Statistics
+The top-level URL is [https://stats.oecd.org/](https://stats.oecd.org/), and never changes.
+However, the [User Guide](https://stats.oecd.org/Content/themes/OECD/static/help/WBOS%20User%20Guide%20(EN).PDF), page 34, shows how to share a URL for a particular query.
+The usual citation rules for URLs then can be applied.